CERE Financial Aid Information

-- Research Assistantships: In any given year, one or more research assistantships may be available to qualified ESM students.
-Research assistantships are funded by extramural research grants, and thus their availability is variable.
-Research assistantships provide varying levels of stipend and/or tuition remission as funding allows.
+- Research Assistantships: In any given year, one or more research assistantships may be available to qualified ESM students who are pursuing a research thesis.
+Research assistantships are funded by extramural research grants, and thus their availability and funding level are variable.

-- Bayer Fellowship: Funded by an endowment from the Bayer Corporation, the fellowship is available to one ESM student who chooses the thesis track.
+- Bayer Fellowship: Funded by an endowment from the Bayer Corporation, the fellowship is available to one full-time ESM student who chooses the thesis track.
 The fellowship requires masters-level research conducted under the supervision of faculty engaged in environmental research.
-The fellowship is a one-year appointment (July 1 - June 30) and currently provides an annual stipend of $16,500 and tuition remission for 18 graduate credits over the academic year.
+The fellowship is a one-year appointment (July 1 - June 30) and currently provides an annual stipend of $18,000 and tuition remission for a total of 18 graduate credits.

 - IPEP Awards: The Institute for Professional Environmental Practice (IPEP) is an independent nonprofit credentialing agency housed within CERE.
 Under agreement with Duquesne University, IPEP provides a limited amount of financial aid each year to qualified ESM students.
 Part-time students may be considered.

 U.S. Citizens and permanent residents are eligible for federal loans.
 Students must be enrolled in the M.S. program at least half-time (four credits) and be in good academic standing to maintain eligibility.
 In order to receive federal loans, students must complete the Free Application for Federal Student Aid (FAFSA) and the Duquesne University Financial Aid Application.
 See http://www.duq.edu/admissions-and-aid/financial-aid for more details.